 The good news is that negative thoughts and emotions don’t have to dominate us.

-Even though they won’t go away entirely, we can shift our relationship to negative thoughts and emotions, and we can exercise choice around them.
+Even though they won’t go away entirely, we can reframe our negative thoughts.
+We can shift our relationship to negative thoughts and emotions, and we can exercise choice around them.

 How women entrepreneurs can deal with negative thoughts and emotions

 Here are two ways to approach and reframe negative thoughts and emotions.

 - You can say something to yourself like, “Oh man.
 I’m having a tough moment.”